Harriet Robinson

 Harriet Latham Robinson is an American vaccine researcher who is founder and Chief Scientific Officer Emeritus at GeoVax.
 She is the former Chief of Microbiology and Immunology at the Yerkes National Primate Research Center and Asa Griggs Candler Professor of Microbiology at Emory University.
 Her research considered HIV vaccine development.
 She is a Fellow of the American Association for the Advancement of Science.

 Early life and education

-Robinson (nee Latham) born in 1938, was an undergraduate student at Swarthmore College.
+Robinson (née Latham) born in 1938, was an undergraduate student at Swarthmore College.
 As a college graduate, she visited the Soviet Union as a Russian-English speaking guide for the 1959 cultural exchange exhibition, USA.
 Her doctoral research at the Massachusetts Institute of Technology addressed the movement of newly synthesized messenger RNA in HeLa cells.
 Post doctoral studies were at the University of California, Berkeley where she acquired the avian leukosis sarcoma virus model for retroviruse-induced cancers.

 Research and career

 In 1977, she joined the Worcester Foundation for Biomedical Research where her work using avian leukosis viruses in chickens was instrumental in demonstrating cancer induction by insertional mutagenesis.
 This work, a collaborative endeavor with the laboratories of Susan Astrin and John Coffin, led to her appointment in 1998 as Professor of Pathology at the University of Massachusetts Medical Center.
 The work with avian leukosis sarcoma viruses also provided the foundation for her pioneering studies on recombinant DNA vaccines.
 Working with the laboratory of Bernie Moss, she combined her novel DNA vaccines with boosts of recombinant poxvirus vaccines to raise high levels of targeted vaccine responses.
 In 1999, She moved to the Yerkes National Primate Research Center at Emory University to facilitate testing her candidate HIV vaccines in non-human primate models.

 Robinson co-founded GeoVax in 2001.
 The company worked with the National Institutes of Health to move the AIDS Vaccines her team had developed into Phase 1 and 2A human trials.
 Her vaccine regimen included priming with a DNA expressing non-infectious HIV-like particles and boosting with a recombinant modified vaccinia Ankara virus also expressing non-infectious HIV-like particles.
 The vaccine elicited both antibody and white blood cells.
 In 2007, she was named a Fellow of the American Association for the Advancement of Science.

 In 2008, Robinson joined GeoVax as Senior Vice President.
 In 2010 she was promoted to Chief Scientific Officer.